MamboBryan/newsletter/newsletter/2025-07-31/newsletter/index.md

 </center>

-[GMS (Gym Management System)](https://play.google.com/store/apps/details?id=com.samueljuma.gmsmobile&pcampaignid=web_share) is a powerful mobile tool built for gym Admins and Trainers to efficiently manage daily gym operations.
+"[GMS (Gym Management System)](https://play.google.com/store/apps/details?id=com.samueljuma.gmsmobile&pcampaignid=web_share) is a powerful mobile tool built for gym Admins and Trainers to efficiently manage daily gym operations.
 From user records to payment tracking and attendance logs, GMS helps streamline your workflows — all from your phone.

 🚀 Key Features: